Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: Introduction

 In dense regions near galactic centers, DM tends to cluster around black holes, forming dense ``spikes'' with density peaks near the black hole horizon~\cite{Gondolo:1999ef, Sadeghian:2013laa}.
 These overdensities modify the dynamics of nearby binaries by altering the gravitational potential and inducing drag forces.
-Estimates of the local DM density in the Milky Way halo are typically $0.3 \pm 0.1~\unit{GeV.cm^{-3}}$~\cite{Read:2014qva}, but localized density enhancements, such as subhalos or ultracompact clumps, could amplify DM interactions in certain environments.
+Estimates of the local DM density in the Solar neighborhood are typically $0.3 \pm 0.1~\unit{GeV.cm^{-3}}$~\cite{Read:2014qva}, but localized density enhancements, such as subhalos or ultracompact clumps, could amplify DM interactions in certain environments.

-Gravitational wave detections have recently inspired a wide range of studies investigating how DM affects the evolution of black holes, and black hole binaries, across different scales --- see~\cite{Barausse:2014tra} and references therein.
+Previous studies of DM effects on compact binaries can be broadly divided into those involving purely gravitational interactions and those invoking additional non-gravitational couplings.
+Works focusing on the gravitational influence of ambient DM --- through dynamical friction, density spikes, or surrounding halos --- which affect the orbital dynamics without requiring any direct coupling to the binary components, include~\cite{Pani:2015qhr,Caputo:2017zqh,AbhishekChowdhuri:2023rfv}.
+Scenarios based on ultralight scalar fields may also introduce non-gravitational effects, such as resonances or time-dependent scalar interactions, which can produce observable signatures only in the presence of direct couplings~\cite{Blas:2019hxz,Kus:2024vpa}.
+Alternative DM models, including fermionic particles and massive scalar or vector fields, have also been analyzed for their effects on binary pulsar dynamics~\cite{Gomez:2019mtl,Seymour:2020yle}, and the role of spin-2 fields and oscillating ultralight vector fields in these models was investigated in Refs.~\cite{Armaleo:2019gil,LopezNacir:2018epg}.
+Additionally, accreting pulsar-black hole binaries have been suggested as probes for DM properties, with studies providing insights into more exotic DM models~\cite{Akil:2023kym,Goldman:2020nee}.